malcprentice/malcprentice.github.io/Project-EthicalConsumptionParagraph.md

 ## Aim
 We will write an essay about ethical consumption (倫理的消費) (why we need to think carefully about people and the environment before we buy things).

-By the end of this project, you will be able to write a problem-solution paragraph:
+By the end of this project, you will be able to write a paragraph summarising your reading on the problem:

 * Invention
     * Research a topic